retrogenomics/bs-ATLAS-seq/README.md

 bismark_genome_preparation --verbose bs/references/hg38/
 ```
 6. Edit the `config_dir.sh` file in the `bs-ATLAS-seq/` folder according to your configuration

+### Note
+We provide annotation files (genes, reference L1s, ENCODE black-list) for hg38.
+If you want to use another assembly, you can use the [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to convert coordinates in your favorite assembly.

 ## Usage
 ```